|Creator:||Archbold, John Dana|

 Financial materials are subdivided into journals" and ledgers and are ordered chronologically.

-Writings are ordered within each section, research materials first, followed by manuscripts, proofs, and/or books.
+Within Writings, research materials are first, followed by manuscripts, proofs, and/or books.

 Written permission must be obtained from SCRC and all relevant rights holders before publishing quotations, excerpts or images from any materials in this collection.

 The book The Petroleum Industry, 1859-1934 has been removed from the collection and is catalogued separately.
 Please refer to SUMMIT, our main catalog to locate this item.